Compact LED-Based Displacement Sensing for Robot Fingers: Introduction

-We thus set out to build an F/T sensor that addresses the needs of robotic manipulation.
+In this paper, we present the design of a displacement sensor intended to provide information about the net forces acting on a robot finger in a manner that addresses the needs of robotic manipulation.
 First, such a sensor must be easy to manufacture using low-cost components and processes, so that it is affordable and practical to include multiple in a multi-fingered hand.
 Second, it must have the size and profile suited for the base of a fingertip, which will increase ease of integration into a hand.
-This also frees up the finger design for alternate sensors, or allows more flexibility in design of a finger for manipulation.
+This also frees up the fingertip design for alternate sensors, or allows more flexibility in design of a finger.
 Third, some amount of compliance could be beneficial to manipulation, and thus there is no need to avoid compliance at all cost.
 Finally, the ideal sensor would have a Signal to Noise Ratio (SNR) that allows it to be useful for manipulation without sacrificing overload protection.

-To that end, we develop a novel F/T sensor based on light transport.
-Our sensor consists of two plates, connected by an elastomeric layer allowing 6 Degrees of Freedom (DOF) between them.
+To that end, we develop our sensor based on light transport.
+Our design, shown in Fig.~\ref{fig:eyecandy}, consists of two plates, connected by an elastomer layer that allows for 6 Degrees of Freedom (DOF) between them.
+When mounted at the base of a robot finger, any contact force applied to the finger will cause a displacement between these plates.
 To measure this displacement, we use a network of LEDs on each plate as both light emitters and light receivers.
-As the plates shift relative to each other due to an externally applied wrench, the signal measured by the receivers changes due to the relative movement and positioning of the emitters.
-This allows us to track the displacement, which can be used as a proxy for 6-axis F/T between the two plates.
-We map the change in signal from the light receivers to F/T signal using a neural network.
-Overall, our primary contributions are: \begin{itemize} \item To the best of our knowledge, we are introducing a novel modality for F/T sensing, using LEDs to track the displacement between plates and mapping the signal to force and torque. \item Our method results in a compact, low-cost F/T sensor that is compliant, easy to integrate in robot fingers, and has an observed resolution of .06 N and 2.6 N-mm. \end{itemize}
+As the plates shift relative to each other due to an externally applied forces, the signal measured by the receiver LEDs changes due to the relative movement and positioning of the emitter LEDs.
+We record these signals, and use them to extract information about the forces acting on the finger.